Middleton Place Foundation’s African Seed Exchange in the News

 Published in the Post and Courier, December 25, 2022 Project studies and promotes seeds from which sprouted Lowcountry cuisine by...

-Inspired by the recipes and spirit of former resident chef and renowned southern chef Edna Lewis, The Middleton Place Restaurant offers traditional Low Country favorites made from fresh, local and seasonal ingredients.
-Low Country lunch options include fried chicken, she-crab soup, shrimp and grits, and collard greens.
-A more formal dinner menu includes fresh-caught local seafood, organic chicken, select cuts of meat, and seasonal vegetables.
-The on-site farm and gardens provides a substantial amount of the produce served.
-In addition to delicious food and drink, guests have a beautiful view of the Mill Pond and Azalea Hillside.
+Read MoreTake in the picturesque beauty of Middleton Place’s Azalea Hillside and Mill Pond and enjoy traditional Low Country favorites made from fresh, local and seasonal ingredients.
+Inspired by former resident chef and renowned southern chef Edna Lewis, The Middleton Place Restaurant has Low Country lunch options that include fried chicken, she-crab soup, shrimp and grits, and collard greens.
+Experience a more formal dinner menu featuring fresh-caught local seafood, organic chicken, select cuts of meat, and seasonal vegetables.

 All proceeds from the Middleton Place Restaurant support the mission of the Middleton Place Foundation.